Ecuador prison violence: Dozens of guards taken hostage

 The authorities believe at least one of the incidents could be retaliation for a police search for weapons at one of the country's biggest jails.

-Ecuador's Interior Minister, Juan Zapata, said the authorities were taking action but did not give further details.
+Ecuador's Interior Minister, Juan Zapata, said the authorities were taking action, but did not give further details.

 "We are concerned about the safety of our officials," said Mr Zapata.